 Here is our policy and the answers to some of the most frequently asked questions about them:

 What's a Cookie?

+Whenever you visit a website, your device downloads a number of small files called "cookies."
+The cookies are widely used to make online services work and operate more efficiently, and to provide the owners of the websites with information regarding the user experience and efficiency of the websites.
+The cookies also let the website recognise your particular device, this means it can remember your preferences, you can navigate between pages more quickly, as well as do a number of other useful things.
 Cookies serve many valuable purposes but you may wish to not allow them or to limit their use.
 Most browsers allow you the ability to manage the cookies in a way that suits you by changing the browser’s settings.
 The settings of your browser should give you the ability to disallow cookies from sites on site by site basis and to disallow cookies from sites that you do not trust.
 Please note that disabling cookies or other tracking technologies on our websites may diminish and/or disable some of the features or whole parts of our websites, and functionality may no longer work as intended.
 If you'd like more detailed information about cookies, you can find everything you'll need to know over at www.allaboutcookies.org and www.youronlinechoices.eu.

 This cookie is associated with Google Tag Manager which we use to load scripts into our website pages.

 This cookie is set by WordPress for performance optimization.

 user ID when user is logged in the Fantastic Services account

 |Call tracker cookie|

 MK/PPC/SMM campaigns are using cookies to track users by different phone numbers.
 If a cookie is disabled, no phone number will be displayed.

 Google Analytics gathers information allowing us to understand interactions with our websites and ultimately refine that experience to better serve you.